vrchat-community/creator-docs/Docs/docs/platforms/android/setting-up-unity-for-creating-quest-content.md

 ### 2. Switch Platform to Android

 :::caution Requires Additional Setup
-If the Android option isn't appearing, [you'll need to install Unity's Android SDK.](https://docs.unity3d.com/Manual/android-sdksetup.html)
+If the Android option isn't appearing, [you need to install Unity's Android SDK.](https://docs.unity3d.com/Manual/android-sdksetup.html)

 :::

 Click "Android" -> "Switch Platform".
-Unity will automatically convert assets for Android-ready, it will take a while for larger projects with lots of assets.
+Unity will reimport your assets for Android.
+This will take a while for larger projects with many assets.

 ### 3. Publish -> New Build